tensorflow/tensorflow/tensorflow/tools/pip_package/README.md

 28) Regarding the **interpreter path** for **Windows**, it is important to mention that currently in the "**WORKSPACE**" file in the the path **/ci/official/wheel_test**, the interpreter path is set to "**C:/Python311/python.exe**".
 This has to be **changed** based on the **OS** that the developer is working on, the "**python version**" and the "**standard bazel format of mentioning the interpreter path**" to make the "build" successful, going forward.

 29) The path and the required Environment Variables must also be added accordingly.

+30) A typo with the variable name in the Jenkins file that I have pushed was causing issue in creating the ".whl" file.
+The issue was - In the build_pip_package.py file, the format of the name given --output-name and --project-name.
+But I have written it incorrectly which was --output_name and --project_name.
+The underscore was causing an issue.

+##### Couple of changes were made in the build_pip_package.py file to enhance the ".whl" file creation.

+1) Some changes and configuration might be small and not at all times the change will be an end-to-end "package creation.
+In this kind of case where a simple fixing and refractors are done and "Not an entire new Python Scripts are written which might include C/C++ extensions or in some case Python Modules" as well, the **.whl** file creation would not have any "**headers**" or "**srcs**" or "**aot**".

+2) The "**build_pip_package.py**" file in its previous format is not handling to "**bypass the check**" for ``--headers``, ``--srcs`` and ``--aot``.
+The **Bazel-Generated Packaging**, strictly expects to pass all the 3 parameters along with the ``--output-name`` and ``--project-name``.

+3) Therefore as I mentioned in previous points, a condition was added to bypass headers, srcs and aot when not passed in the **Bazel-Generated Packaging** in the Jenkins job which is how it is, currently.
+The change was made keeping the "**action=append**" parameter fro both the headers and the srcs file.

+4) The import statement in the build_pip_package.py file were also corrected.
+It would make understanding better since both build_pip_package.py and utils folder are in the same directory/leve, we could simply do ``from utils.utils import is_windows`` and so on for the rest of the files that are imported from the setup.py file.
+To make this work, one should **initially set a New "Environment Variable" under "System Variables" with the "Variable" as "PYTHONPATH" and the "Value" will be the "ABSOLUTE PATH" upto the "PARENT DIRECTORY" of the setup.py file**.

+Therefore, the value for the PYTHONPATH variable will be ``"C:/Users/your_username/tensorflow/tensorflow/tools/pip_package"`` for **Windows**.
+For **Linux**, the equivalent path would be ``"/home/your_username/tensorflow/tensorflow/tools/pip_package"``.
+For **Mac OS X**, the equivalent path would be ``/Users/your_username/tensorflow/tensorflow/tools/pip_package``

+5) An empty ``__init__.py`` file was added in the utils folder as the utils.py file in that folder has couple of functions that were being imported to the build_pip_package.py file.

+6) The argument name ``cwd`` was replaced with ``project_location``, providing a clearer and more explicit description of what the variable represents.

+7) The ``env.get("HOMEPATH", "C:")`` which checks for the existence of HOMEPATH and only sets it to "C:" if it isn’t already defined.
+This is safer as it doesn't overwrite existing environment settings unless necessary.

+8) Replaced with ``env["collaborator_build"]`` to ``"1"`` instead of ``True``, ensuring consistency in environment variable types (storing strings instead of boolean values).

+9) The **path** to ``setup.py`` was "hardcoded" as ``tensorflow/tools/pip_package/setup.py``.
+Now, changed it in such a way that it constructs the "**path dynamically**" using ``project_location``, making the script more flexible and adaptable to changes in directory structure without requiring code changes.

+10) Previously, a **try...finally block** was set to ensure cleanup of the temporary directory.
+It is changed to handle the ``temporary directory`` using a **context manager** ``with()`` statement, which automatically takes care of cleanup.
+This makes the code cleaner and reduces the risk of leaving temporary files or directories if exceptions occur.

+11) The previous version does not explicitly handle the renaming or moving of the wheel file after creation.
+Now, it is updated to check the list of wheel files in the specified directory, rename them, and move them to a final output directory based on the **environment variable** ``WHEEL_OUTPUT_DIR``.
+This addition makes the script handle end-to-end processing of wheel files, making deployment and distribution easier and more automated.

+The, ``WHEEL_OUTPUT_DIR`` is basically added for clarification and handling of build outputs within the workflow.
+It doesn't directly participate in the distribution of the wheel file.
+It just plays a critical role in defining where automated scripts or manual processes should look for the wheel file, effectively supporting the distribution process indirectly.